ekbiker/fruitstrap/README.md

 ## Requirements

-* Mac OS X. Tested on Snow Leopard and Lion.
+* Mac OS X Snow Leopard or newer (Tested on Mountain Lion 10.8.2).
 * You need to have a valid iPhone development certificate installed.
 * Xcode must be installed (tested with 4.5), along with the SDK for your iOS version.